 When we exercise our capacity to remove the barriers that emerge in the aftermath of sexual violence, we are making a commitment to student success.
 Perhaps more importantly, seeking to prevent violence from occurring in the first place – primary prevention – has the possibility of transforming our communities.
 This impact is felt by faculty, staff, students and even those in the communities surrounding our campuses.
 In addition to myriad laws that require prevention efforts, it is this potential for community impact that compels institutions of higher education to dedicate time to thinking about sexual violence prevention.

 As those who make decisions about sexual violence prevention programming, we often have to answer the “why” behind the “what.”
-The 2020 NASPA Strategies Conferences can help provide this context through its content and programming: What trends are we seeing in the field?
+The NASPA Strategies Conferences can help provide this context through its content and programming: What trends are we seeing in the field?
 What is driving the development of new programs?
 What does the research say about where to invest our institutional resources?
 It is in the act of answering these questions that practitioners will find the inspiration for their next sexual violence prevention programming efforts.

-As part of a larger conference, the 2020 NASPA Sexual Violence Prevention and Response Conference will provide participants with the opportunity to engage with colleagues on these and many more important topics.
+As part of a larger conference, the NASPA Sexual Violence Prevention and Response Conference will provide participants with the opportunity to engage with colleagues on these and many more important topics.
 The Sexual Violence Prevention and Response Planning Committee invites attendees to contribute their expertise as they engage in this critical work.

-Conference Learning Outcomes
+2022 Conference Themes and Learning Outcomes

 - Describe strategies for developing or revising comprehensive campus sexual misconduct policies, including how they are impacted by the latest federal and state legislative policy changes